dk14/wolfram-mega/docs/dsl.md

 This approach additionally allows for purely trustless Mega-Light mode: Bitcoin script can verify PoW done over oracle's PubKey.
 In absense of suitable oracle in Mega-mempools, Alice and Bob  (contract participants) can be lightweight "oracles" themselves and engage in PoW-battle in case of a dispute, as long as they both agreed on PoW-threshold before signing transactions.

-> *Non-utxo  chains (and smart-contract chains in general) are NOT recommended, since they create expensive redundancies by making their nodes to compute unlocking-logic that is NOT supposed to be on-chain.
-The code our transpiler erases is literally "smart"-contract code.
-The state our transpiler erases is Cardano's datum.*

 ### State